rossaddison/yii2-house2house/README.md

 [**I have adapted the roles and permissions using the RBAC GUI that admin has access to on one site and want to include these in my next migration.
 How do I transfer these roles and permissions from one site to another?**](/md/faq/transfer.md)

-**An employee of company/division/unit 5 must have additional rights?**
-Contact the administrator having admin rights for this website.
-The manager of company 5 will **NOT** be able to set these rights.

 [**Paypal Subscription Feature Know How?**](/md/faq/subscription.md)

 **Can I import houses into the system?**